usurinisso/baguette-store/README.md

-# Baguette-store
+# Baguettes-store

 ## Description

-Baguette-store is a simple api for managing and tracking your hand crafted baguettes.
+Baguettes-store is a simple api for managing and tracking your hand crafted baguettes.

 ## Installation